 Neither liver nor cheese make an appearance in Austrian “liver cheese” (but see below).
 It might best be described as a kind of meatloaf.

-The slice in your roll traditionally comes from a baked, crusty loaf, where the main ingredients are typically some combination of finely-chopped pork, bacon and beef.
+The slice in your Leberkäsesemmel traditionally comes from a baked, crusty loaf, where some combination of finely-chopped pork, bacon and beef typically form the main ingredients.

-Sometimes Leberkäse contains horse meat, lamb, or game as its main ingredient, but is always labelled as such.
+Sometimes Leberkäse contains horse meat, lamb, or game as its main content, but is always labelled as such.

 The result looks a little like a pinkish pate but is much firmer.

-As you might imagine, Leberkäse is not exactly fat-free (you have been warned), but it is very tasty (again, you have been warned).
+As you might imagine, Leberkäse is not exactly fat-free (you have been warned), but it is remarkably tasty (again, you have been warned).
 Common variants in Vienna are:

 - Käseleberkäse – with added melted cheese